 A-fib can also worsen the symptoms of any underlying heart failure.

 A-fib is a condition that causes an irregular heart rhythm.
-It occurs more often after the age of 65 years, and it may or may not cause symptoms.
+It occurs more often after the age of 65 years, and it may not always cause symptoms.
 The condition can lead to a stroke if blood pools in the heart and forms a clot that travels to the brain.

 Treatment will focus on normalizing the heart rhythm and preventing complications.
-A doctor may prescribe medications to regulate heart activity and blood-thinning medications to prevent clots.
+A doctor may prescribe medications that regulate heart activity and blood-thinning drugs to prevent clots.
 In certain circumstances, they may recommend surgical procedures.